 Weak schools Quality of performance is below the expectation of the UAE

 Very Weak schools Quality of performance is significantly below the expectation of the UAE

-Schools that score an overall Outstanding rating will undoubtedly become the most sought-after school places in Dubai.
-Here are the 16 outstanding performing private schools in Dubai, as of May 2017.
+Schools that score an overall Outstanding rating are undoubtedly some of the most sought-after school places in Dubai.
+Here are the 14 outstanding performing private schools in Dubai, as of May 2018.